-An employee wellness program can be incredibly beneficial to both employees and the company, with improved health and well-being, increased productivity, and lowered healthcare costs just a few of the many advantages of these plans.
-But if employees are not using these programs, the chances of reaping these benefits is incredibly low.
+An employee wellness program can be incredibly beneficial to both employees and the company, with improved health and well-being, increased productivity and lowered healthcare costs just a few of the many advantages of these plans.
+But if employees are not using these programs, the chances of reaping these benefits are incredibly low.

 Considering what your employees actually want is a critical step in designing an effective employee wellness program.
 While you may be anticipating requests for options only offered by large, hugely profitable corporations such as Google, you may be surprised to learn that what employees seek is often quite reasonable — and will be valuable to the company as a whole.
 By designing a program that takes into account the wellness initiatives that your employees truly want, you can maximize participation and the return on your investment in the form of happier, more productive employees and lower costs.